MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop-whatsnew.md

 Download: [Windows 64-bit](https://go.microsoft.com/fwlink/?linkid=2139233), [Windows 32-bit](https://go.microsoft.com/fwlink/?linkid=2139144), [Windows ARM64](https://go.microsoft.com/fwlink/?linkid=2139368)

 - Reduced flicker when application is restored to full-screen mode from minimized state in single-monitor configuration.
-- New error message for when a user attempts to launch a resource in the user interface that doesn't respond.
+- The client now shows an error message when the user tries to open a connection from the UI, but the connection doesn't launch.
 - Improved client logging, diagnostics, and error classification to help admins troubleshoot connection and feed issues.

 ## Updates for version 1.2.3130